p-forghani/client-ease/README.md

 # account-ease
-An easier way to manage finances!
+An easier way to manage your clients, projects and finances.